castai/docs/docs/getting-started/configuring-gcp-credentials.md

 ### Prerequisites

 - (recommended) Visit the Google Cloud Platform <https://console.cloud.google.com/> and make sure you have selected the right project.
+Project needs to be precreated with billing account linked (can be free $300 trial).
 Open Cloud Shell at the top right side of menu bar.
 - (alternative) You can also use your local `gcloud` installation.
 Make sure that you have activated the right project (`gcloud projects list` and `gcloud config set project {{desired-project-id-here}}`)

 ### Generate service account